texastribune/queso-ui/README.md

 We closely follow the BEM (Block Element Modifier) class naming convention in our `components` folder, but we break BEM rules in other places.
 This is a deliberate attempt to create a hybrid approach of using BEM when scoped to a component and helper classes when styling globally in a more ad hoc context.

 #### Namespacing
 Use namespacing for quick reference of the function of a CSS class.
-The following key can be used a guideline for naming your class:
+The following key can be used as a guideline for naming your class:

+---

 Components
 ```css